 If your interviewer asks if you have any questions for the board, the best response is something like, “Not that I can think if right now, but thank you.”

-- Usually, financial questions come before the interview, but, just in case, take a copy of your financial statement with you to prepare for questions.
+- Most of the time, the board will ask you financial questions before the interview, but, just in case, bring a copy of your financial statement with you to prepare for any questions.

-- Are you confident that you can afford maintenance and the mortgage comfortably?
+- While you might expect this question to come from a bank, they’ll ask if you are confident that you can afford maintenance and the mortgage comfortably?

 - What made you choose this co-op building?